This is a collection of the best Unity and game development resources I've found.

 not longer supported.
 I'm hosting them here because I feel there are still a lot of value in them.

-Disclaimer: These projects are no longer officially supported and they are NOT for Unity 5.
+Disclaimer: These projects are no longer officially supported.
 Most likely you'll get no support from me either, just use take them for what they are.

 This project is still available on the Asset Store, but for how long?
 I'm hosting it here just in case.
 It's an excellent project with a lot of value.

 My favorite Unity example project.
 The character model is excellent, but so are most of the assets in this project and some of the scripts are really useful.

 Outdated by today's standards, but the track itself is fun to play around with and can be used to prototype a racing game.
 The car model is also pretty neat and there are some cool scripts.

 Easily the highest quality example project Unity has made.
 Looks fantastic, even by today's standards.
 You can make your own Mass Effect game using these assets.

 The original Unity tutorials as far as I'm concerned.
 A piece of Unity history, as well as some cool assets and scripts.

 This project has extremely high quality textures.
 A lot of very high quality 4K normal map detail textures for example.
 A single one of these textures was almost 130MB before I compressed it.